HL7/US-Core-STU3/pages/_includes/us-core-documentreference-summary.md

 1. One url of the document in `DocumentReference.content.attachment`
     -   a mime type in `DocumentReference.content.attachment.contentType` which is bound to [MimeType] value set
     -   a url of the document in `DocumentReference.content.attachment.url`
-1. One format code in `DocumentReference.content.format` with an [extensible](http://hl7.org/fhir/terminologies.html#extensible) binding to [DocumentReference Format] value set

 SHOULD have:

 1. One identifier in `DocumentReference.identifier`
 1. One dateTime value in `DocumentReference.created`
+1. One format code in `DocumentReference.content.format` with an [extensible](http://hl7.org/fhir/terminologies.html#extensible) binding to [DocumentReference format] value set
 1. One reference to an encounter in `DocumentReference.context.encounter`

   [Document Type]: http://hl7.org/fhir/ValueSet-c80-doc-typecodes.html